PawanRamaMali/Shiny-Windscape/README.md

 ### 💙 Contributing

-PR's are welcome !

-Found a Bug ?
-Create an Issue.
+Pull requests are welcome.
+If you find any bugs, please create an issue.

 ### 💖 Like this project ?